What is Bleaching?

-Not For Every Hair Type: Bleaching process works fine on light and small hairs only.
+Not For Every Hair Type: The bleaching process works fine on light and small hairs only.
 It won’t work on dark or thick hair types.

 Not For Every Skin Tone: Unfortunately for medium to dark skin tones, bleached hairs might be still noticeable because of the color contrast (Light goldish hair on dark skin).
 Also, the bleach may react with dark skin tone and lighten it up for 2-3 days which may look bad.
 The uneven coloring of the skin, especially on the face, might look very unnatural and the person might find it embarrassing to step outside with such discoloration.

 What is the Cost of the Bleaching Kit?

 A bleaching cream kit can cost between $5 and $15.
-How many applications you actually get out of a single kit depends on various factors like what area you are bleaching and how many areas you will bleach.
+How many applications you get out of a single kit depends on various factors like what area you are bleaching and how many areas you will bleach.
 Varies for every person.

 Keeping Safe.
 Taking Care

 It is advised that proper consultation and advice should be taken regarding bleaching and bleach products.
-Some bad products available in the market may cause irritation or rashes on few skins.
+Some bad products available in the market may cause irritation or rashes on a few skins.

 It is always advisable that when you are trying new products like these, always try on a small area first.
 If it is causing a burning sensation or rashes, then you can clean it off and discontinue its use.
 Sampling and testing the products like this with your skin ensures if the products are safe for use.